DTJF/cmakefbc/src/doc/_z_ChangeLog.md

 or feel free to send your ideas directly to the author (\Mail).

+## cmakefbc-1.0.4 {#SecV-1-0-4}

+- fix: path for target doc_htm extension file in UseFBDoc.cmake

+Released on 2023 May.

 ## cmakefbc-1.0 {#SecV-1-0-0}

 - new: tool renamed fb-doc -> fbdoc